It’s time you jump into one of the most exciting fandoms with the most passionate following: K-Dramas. Here’s our list of recommendations!

 With huge production value, some of the best actors in the industry, and some really powerful themes on life and death, Goblin is a show you’ll binge-watch, laugh, and cry about.
 You’ll also fall in love with every single character (and wish Gong Yoo made more shows dressed in ancient armor).

-If you liked this: Coffee Prince (a Twelfth-Night-like romantic comedy starring Goo Young), Legend of the Blue Sea (a mermaid/human romance)
+If you liked this: Coffee Prince (a Twelfth-Night-like romantic comedy starring Goo Young), Legend of the Blue Sea (a mermaid/human romance), Strong Woman Do Bong Soon (a fun comedy about a woman with Herculean strength)

 ‘The Heirs’ (2013)